 - Open up the supplements and empty them in a mixing bowl.
 Keep the fish oil capsules for later on in the process.

 - Add your meat mixture to a larger bowl once it’s ground.
-Then add in the slurry mixture, the meat you’ve chunked, and the psyllium husk.
+Then add the slurry mixture, the meat you’ve chunked, and the psyllium husk.
 Mix everything thoroughly.

 BONUS: Review and Recipe